Milo175/Data-Analytics-Portfolio/README.md

 - Link to SQL file with cleaning queries: [SQL File](MySQL-Projects/Data%20Cleaning/LAPD_data_cleaning.sql)
 - Link to file with all DAX measure and calculated column formulas used for this project: [DAX File](PowerBI-Projects/dax_and_columns)

-You can also click [here](#anchor-extra-materials) to scroll to the "Extra material" section below for an in-document overview of the DAX File
+You can also click [here](#anchor-extra-materials) to scroll to the "Extra material" section below for an in-document overview of the DAX File.

 <br><br>

 ## Data Modeling
-One simple many to one (* > 1) data model was used to create the mo-code analysis page.
-For this page, I exported a table including each individual mo-code from each individual crime scene plus their count.
-I downloaded the mo-codes plus description from the LAPD website, and modeled them together to add the description to my own table.
+In terms of data modeling, I applied one simple 'many to one' (* > 1) data model that helped me create the mo-code analysis page.
+I exported a table including the individual mo-code(s) from each unique crime scene, includign their count.
+I downloaded the mo-code descriptions from the LAPD website, and modeled them together to add the description to my own table.

+**The data model within Power BI:**

 ![](PowerBI-Projects/dax_and_columns/0data_model.png)